captainurist/qnob/doc/audio_tray_icon.md

 Finding HWND & Icon Id
 =================

+[Anvir task manager](http://www.anvir.com/download.htm) can be used to identify the process that the tray icon belongs to.
+Audio icon is created by explorer.exe.

 So the steps are as follows:
 1. Open spyxx.
 2. Open processes view, and open message log for explorer.exe.